 SB 388: Anti-Discrimination Constitutional Amendment (Senator Lisa Boscola)

-Sb 389: Protecting LGBTQ+ Individuals from Discrimination in the Credit Service Industry (Senator Lisa Boscola)
+SB 389: Protecting LGBTQ+ Individuals from Discrimination in the Credit Service Industry (Senator Lisa Boscola)

 SB 434: Marriage Equality (Senator Carolyn Comitta)